emmanuelkiranr/express-app/README.md

 ### Bootstrap

 We can add the CDN links to css an js in the main.handlebars file and add the bootstrap properties to the body of different views.

-Also we can download bootstrap and add it to a file named `static`.
+Note - Below methods are achieved using middleware Also we can download bootstrap and add it to a file named `static`.
 And add the links in the `main.handlebars`

 ```